Events

 Members Only Family-Friendly Registration Required Free Event Hands-On/How-To Workshop

 Join us for a hands-on Winter Sowing workshop where we will germinate native seeds using pots in trays.
+Please bring clean plastic jugs or clean pots to donate (not required).

 We will provide a variety of native seed species for you to take home and grow, whether using the pot method or sowing directly into the soil to plant in situ.